braaannigan/mpl_animation/README.md

 # time-axis of plot
 t = np.arange(0,8*np.pi,1e-1)

-# Use meshgrid to help create the data to be plotted - but
+# Use meshgrid to create the data to be plotted
-# can also give 1D coordinate arrays to create_line_object
+# (anim.plot can also accept 1D coordinate arrays)
 T,X = np.meshgrid(t,x)

-# Propagating cosine wave
+# Create data - a propagating cosine wave
 cos_wave = (t/t.max())*np.cos(X - T)

-# Create a title
+# Create a title for each frame
 titles = ['Wave at time {:.02f}'.format(i) for i in t]
-# Create the animation object
+# Create the plot object
 cos_line = anim.plot(x, cos_wave, titles = titles)

 # Animate the object